HL7/US-Core/input/pagecontent/must-support.md

 #### Must Support - Complex Elements

 Complex element are composed of primitive and/or other complex elements.
-Note also that coded elements (`CodeableConcept`, `Coding`, and `code` datatypes) must follow [these rules](general-requirements.html#coded-elements) for their respective bindings.
+Note that coded elements (`CodeableConcept`, `Coding`, and `code` datatypes) also have additional binding rules which are documented in the [Coded Elements] section.

 For any complex element marked as must support, the server **SHALL** be capable of providing at least one of the sub-element values.
 If any sub-element is marked as must support it must meet the must support requirements as well and satisfy the must support requirement for the parent element.